-The high level policy discussion will seek to identify strategies and policy outcomes on how investing in and strengthening SRHR interventions through multisectoral approaches for women and girls can contribute to ending the AIDS epidemic, achieving the SRHR targets in the SDGs, and accelerate progress to achieve UHC goals
+The high-level policy discussion sought to identify strategies and policy outcomes on how investing in and strengthening SRHR interventions through multi-sectoral approaches for women and girls can contribute to ending the AIDS epidemic, achieving the SRHR targets in the SDGs, and accelerate progress to achieve UHC goals.

-- review the evidence on SRH-HIV linkages since the 2004 Glion Call to Action on Family Planning and HIV/AIDS in Women and Children to inform advocacy for reaffirming the need to promote linked interventions;
+- review the evidence on SRH-HIV linkages since the 2004 Glion Call to Action on Family Planning and HIV/AIDS in Women and Children to inform advocacy, policies and programmes, and related funding architecture for reaffirming the need to promote linked interventions;

-- revisit what needs to happen within the SDGs development framework, the Global Strategy on Women, Children and Adolescent health, and the Fast Track commitments to end the AIDS epidemic to facilitate stronger SRHR policies; and
+- revisit interventions (related to policy, programming and finance architecture) for women and girls living with and at risk of HIV within the SDGs development framework, the Global Strategy on Women, Children and Adolescent health, FP2020 and the Fast track commitments to end the AIDS epidemic; and

-- recommit to advancing SRHR for women and girls that also explicitly strengthen health systems and financing to achieve UHC.
+- recommit to advancing SRHR for women and girls including those affected by HIV that also explicitly strengthen health systems and financing to achieve UHC.

 - Define shared principles and priority policy actions to inform HIV donors and countries on multi-sectoral approaches to advance SRHR for women and girls that could impact Fast Track HIV and UHC;

 - Produce report summarising recommendations and key issues to be shared widely.

 We asked a number of participants at the event “In order to build 21st century health systems for Universal Health Coverage, what one key policy action do you think needs to happen to break the siloes between SRHR and HIV?”.
 Here’s what they had to say.